realworlddatascience/realworlddatascience.github.io/README.md

 ### 4. Add article files to folders
 Place `report.qmd` in the `case-studies/posts/2024/04/01` folder.
 Put illustrations, photos, figures, etc., in the `case-studies/posts/2024/04/01/images` folder.

+#### A quick note about image files
+To keep the RWDS repo and website running smoothly, image file sizes should be as small as possible.
+Absolute maximum pixel width is 1000px.
+For figures and illustrations within articles, we recommend using a pixel width of 500px-800px.
+Images used as thumbnails for article listings must be set to 991px(w) x 724px(h).

+Larger image files can be hosted externally and still included in RWDS articles.
+See the [RWDS_post_template repository](https://github.com/finnoh/RWDS_post_template) for examples of how this works.

 ### 5. Review and update the article YAML
 If `report.qmd` has been prepared using the [RWDS_post_template repository](https://github.com/finnoh/RWDS_post_template), the first 30-plus lines of code will be a YAML block, structured something like this: